Sean Plunket: Mainstream media

 From 1997 to 2010, he was one of two breakfast hosts of Morning Report between 6 am and 9 am weekdays on Radio New Zealand National.
 His regular co-host was Geoff Robinson.
 In 2009, Plunket lost a dispute with his employer, Radio New Zealand, who he took to the Employment Relations Authority.
 Plunket announced his resignation from Radio New Zealand in June 2010 and his last day on Morning Report was 8 September 2010.

 From January 2011 to December 2012 he presented Sean Plunket Mornings on the Wellington branch of Newstalk ZB.

 Plunket took over hosting the 9 am–noon weekday slot on Radio Live, later known as MagicTalk, from Michael Laws in April 2013, continuing to December 2015, when he was replaced by Mark Sainsbury.
 Until 2014, he wrote a weekly column for The Dominion Post.

-In January 2015, Plunket made remarks on Radio Live describing New Zealand writer Eleanor Catton as an "ungrateful hua [a Māori slang word]" and a "traitor" for her remarks criticising the National Government's alleged disinterest in the arts and culture, and New Zealand's "tall poppy syndrome."
+In January 2015, Plunket made remarks on Radio Live describing New Zealand writer Eleanor Catton as an "ungrateful hua" (an insult derived from a Mãori language word) and a "traitor" for her remarks criticising the National Government's alleged disinterest in the arts and culture, and New Zealand's "tall poppy syndrome."
 Plunket drew criticism for his remarks from Victoria University Press publisher Fergus Barrowman, TV3 journalist David Farrier, and arts commentator Hamish Keith, who defended Catton's right to freedom of expression and advocacy.
-The media watchdog Broadcasting Standards Authority received two complaints about Plunket's remarks but rejected them.
+The media watchdog Broadcasting Standards Authority (BSA) received two complaints about Plunket's remarks but rejected them.

-During the 2017 New Zealand general election, Plunket served as the director of communications for The Opportunities Party, which was established by economist Gareth Morgan.

 In late September 2017, the Broadcasting Standards Authority appointed Plunket to a three-year term as a member of the media watchdog, commencing 1 October 2017.
+Later that year, he resigned from the BSA after posting a Twitter post "asking if anyone felt sorry for disgraced film producer Harvey Weinstein."

-Soon after the sacking of former interim MagicTalk talkback radio host John Banks, Plunket left the station in February 2021.
-Plunket's own talkback radio slot had already been the subject of a successful Broadcasting Standards Authority complaint over remarks that a Māori iwi (tribe) "did not care about child abuse" while discussing an iwi roadblock intended to protect its elderly members from the COVID-19 pandemic.
-However, Mediaworks has stressed that Plunkett was not pushed to leave as a result.
+Soon after the dismissal of former interim MagicTalk talkback radio host John Banks, Plunket left the station in February 2021.
+Plunket's own talkback radio slot had already been the subject of a successful BSA complaint over remarks that a Māori iwi (tribe) "did not care about child abuse" while discussing an iwi roadblock intended to protect its elderly members from the COVID-19 pandemic.
+However, Mediaworks has stressed that Plunket was not pushed to leave as a result.

 The Platform, 2021–present

 In September 2021, Plunket announced plans to start his own online talkback station called The Platform, which he said would promote free speech, democracy and debate.
 According to Plunket, the station does not receive funding from public sources such as the Public Interest Journalism Fund due to its requirement for recipients to adhere to the principles of the Treaty of Waitangi, which he regarded as a limitation on free speech.
-Besides Plunket, other notable hosts have included sports broadcaster Martin Devlin, former Otago Regional Council member Michael Laws, and former ACT Party leader Rodney Hide had joined the talkback station.
+Besides Plunket, other notable hosts have included sports broadcaster Martin Devlin and Otago Regional Council member Michael Laws had joined the talkback station.
 Notable guests have included politicians such as David Seymour, Winston Peters, Chris Hipkins, and Michael Bassett.